- Guides, porters and cooks

 You will need sleeping, dining, cooking facilities for yourself that should be carried up (and down) the mountain.
 This is where we come in.
 As a tour operator, we provide high quality mountain equipment maintained and set up by our dedicated support team for your meals, nights, bathroom facilities and more.

 We arrange for all your tents, tables, chairs, pots, pans, plates, cutlery, toielts, mattresses, personal gear to be transported, carried, checked, maintained and set up so you can worry about reaching the summit and let us worry about the rest.
-Remember, each and every kg matters as this is all carried by mountain porters limited to 20kg per porter of company gear.
+Remember, each and every kg matters as this is all carried by mountain porters limited to 20kg per porter of gear + 5kg of their personal belongings.

 As of summer 2020, you can expect the following approximate setup provided by us.
 We do regularly change and replace items as required.